UoA-eResearch/python_intro_tutorial/_episodes/095-getting-user-input.md

 - "Understand that the input statement returns a string and casting is necessary when the input is to be treated as a different data type."

 keypoints:
+- the input command is used to communicate with the user over the console.
 - the input command returns a string.
 ---
 ## Recall the print command